Nick’s Wine

 Iteration 1

-• Wanted the search card to be able to house a ton of wine info at a glance for the user: description, taste profile, reviews, wine info, etc.
+• Wanted the search card to be able to house plenty of wine info at a glance for the user: description, taste profile, reviews, wine info, etc.

 Iteration 2

-• Version 2 swapped the Recommendation text for iconography instead.
-Moved the pricing details to the bottom of the card.
+• Moving pricing details to the bottom of the card.

 • This solved the issue of too much info in both columns but test groups saw the icons as ambiguous and unclear.